aws-samples/aws-modernization-with-dynatrace/content/99_cleanup/_index.md

 ...
 ```

-You can monitor the CloudFormation stack delete process in the [AWS console](https://console.aws.amazon.com/cloudformation/home)
+You can monitor the CloudFormation stack delete process in the <a href="https://console.aws.amazon.com/cloudformation/home" target="_blank">AWS console</a>

 Eventually when it completes - plan for 5-10 minutes - it will look like this: